stamhoofd/stamhoofd/README.md

   <dt><code>yarn test</code></dt>
   <dd>Run the tests on a separate test database.
 You'll need to setup .env.test (same as .env, but please modify it first and make sure <code>NODE_ENV=test</code> is in it)</dd>
 </dl>

+### Local development
+A docker-compose file exist which automatically does all the required setup for running the backend locally.
+You can run this command by installing docker and running
+- `docker-compose up`

+The docker will do the following things:
+- Start a mysql server
+- Build all shared dependencies
+- Execute all migrations
+- Build and run the backend
+- Run caddy as a reverse-proxy

+You will still need to serve the frontend manually.

 ### Frontend